raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 The project will guide you through the installation of:

-+ micropython firmware for Raspberry Pi X
++ MicroPython firmware for Raspberry Pi X
 + The Thonny Python editor

 --- /collapse ---